raspberrypilearning/recruiting-volunteers/en/step_5.md

 --- task ---

-**Decide** how you want interested people to follow up about the oppourtunity.
-Make sure this is easy for those who hear about the oppurtunity.
+**Decide** how you want interested people to follow up about the opportunity.
+Make sure this is easy for those who hear about the opportunity.

 --- /task ---